JeremyLikesCats/Digestion-Game/README.md

+# What is this?
-This is a short platformer I developed in Godot 4 using GDScript (dynamically typed language similar to python) as a school project for biology.
+This is a short platformer I developed in **Godot 4** using **GDScript** (dynamically typed language similar to Python) as a school project for Biology.
 It is based on digestion and has many cool facts inside!

 All the visuals and programming was done by myself, with content (text) by Aaden Lam.